Esimgali/ass4/README.md

 1)OpenWeatherMap API: Shows the weather in the city entered by the user.

 2)Polygon.io API:Shows the ratio of two currencies entered by the user.

-3)REST COUNTRIES API: Accepts a country code obtained using OpenWeather and returns country information.

 # Project Structure
 index.js: Receives data from the API and sends it to localhost.